-In 2024, prescription drug copayments are:
+Prescription drug copayments are:

 - \$1 copayment for each preferred prescription drug, approved by the New Hampshire Department of Health and Human Services (NH DHHS).
 The drugs on this list include both generic and brand name drugs carefully selected by the plan with help from a team of doctors and pharmacists.
 The NH Healthy Families List of Covered Drugs is called "Preferred Drug List (PDL)." - \$2 copayment for each non-preferred prescription drug (if the prescribing provider determines that a preferred drug will be less effective and/or will have adverse effects for the member, the non-preferred drug will be \$1.00).
 NH Healthy Families Incorporates a Preferred Drug List.
 A notation of 'Non- Formulary' corresponds to drugs identified on the NH Healthy Families PDL indicating the trial and failure of preferred alternatives.
 The number of preferred drugs that must be tried prior to approval of non-formulary drugs varies by therapeutic drug class.
-To request approval of a non-formulary drug please submit rationale via prior authorization request form to Envolve Pharmacy Solutions (fax 1-866-399-0929.) - \$1 copayment for a prescription drug that is not identified as either a preferred or non-preferred prescription drug. - Copayments are not required for family planning products or for Clozaril® (Clozapine) prescriptions.
+To request approval of a non-formulary drug please submit rationale via prior authorization request form to Centene Pharmacy Services (fax 833-645-2738) - \$1 copayment for a prescription drug that is not identified as either a preferred or nonpreferred prescription drug. - Copayments are not required for family planning products or for Clozaril[®] (Clozapine) prescriptions.